-Rare half dollar coin could sell for $500K
+Rare half dollar coin sells for $504,000

 Credit: Stack's Bowers Galleries

 This coin was worth half a dollar when it was made in 1838.
-Now, it's worth an estimated half a million.
+It has now sold for $504,000 at auction.

-The 1838-O Capped Bust Half Dollar will be auctioned this week in Baltimore by auction house Stack's Bowers Galleries, which describes it as "a truly legendary coin ... that will forever be revered, studied and dreamed about."
+The 1838-O Capped Bust Half Dollar was auctioned on Friday in Baltimore by auction house Stack's Bowers Galleries, which described it as "a truly legendary coin ... that will forever be revered, studied and dreamed about."

 It isn't just old, it's extremely rare.
 Only 20 were ever created, and the Smithsonian Institution believes only 11 still exist.
 Stack's Bowers says it could be as few as nine.

-The specific coin being auctioned is called the Cox Specimen, which last changed hands in the 1980s, according to the auction house.
+The specific coin auctioned is called the Cox Specimen, which last changed hands in the 1980s, according to the auction house.
 It features a woman wearing a band that reads "Liberty" on one face, and the national symbol of the bald eagle on the other.

 It was created at the New Orleans Mint, which opened in 1838 with the purpose of creating gold and silver coins.
 The coins created there are stamped with the letter "O," representative of the city's name, to distinguish it from coins made at other mints.